 Date Туре Content

-Week 1: 18 February - 24 February Lecture Wk 1 Lecture/Tutorial: What is Acting?
+Week 1: 14 September - 18 September Lecture Wk 1 Lecture/Tutorial: Topic: What is Acting?

-i ebidary Venue: Webster 327

-Time: Thursday 21 Feb, 12-2
+To deptember Venue: online

+Time: Wed 16 Sept., 2-4pm

 Introduction to the course, and consideration of the following issues: What is acting?
 What is a character?
 What distinguishes modernist approaches to acting?
 What is 'ideology' and how does it inform acting theory and practice?

 Studio Wk 1 Studio: Group Reading of Set Playtext

+Venue: Io Myers Studio and/or online

+Time: Thurs 17 Sept., 11am-1pm OR 1pm-3pm

+Essential Reading

+Playtext: Andrew Bovell, When the Rain Stops Falling (London: Nick Hern, 2009), Drama Online, https://primoa.library.unsw.edu.au/permalink/f/1gq3lal/UNSW_ALMA51246570890001731

+Week 2: 21 September - 25 September Lecture Wk 2 Lecture/Tutorial: Topic: Stanislavsky - Psychological Realism & the Centralization of Character

-Venue: Webster 332
+Venue: online

-Time: Friday 23 Feb, 3-5pm
+Time: Wed 23 Sept., 2-4pm

-Playtext: Henrik Ibsen, A Doll House, trans.
-Rolf Fjelde, in W.B.
-Worthen (ed.), The Wadsworth Anthology of Drama (4th ed.)
-(Boston: Wadsworth,

-2004), pp. 551-577.
-Script is in the Resources section in Moodle.
-Week 2: 25 February - 3 March Lecture Wk 2 Lecture/Tutorial: Topic: Stanislavsky - Psychological Realism & the Centralization of Character Venue: Webster 327 Time: Thursday 28 Feb, 12-2 In what ways was Stanislavsky's approach to acting influenced by late nineteenth-century forces of modernization in Europe, including 'new sciences' such as positivism and psychoanalysis?
-How does his work relate to both Romanticism and Naturalism?
+In what ways was Stanislavsky's approach to acting influenced by late nineteenth-century forces of modernization in Europe, including 'new sciences' such as positivism and psychoanalysis?
+How does

+his work relate to both Romanticism and Naturalism?
 In what ways was his work underpinned by nineteenth-century liberal humanist ideology?
 What was the nature of his vision of the psyche and of 'nature'?
 And in what ways were his beliefs and worldviews reflected in his approach to the analysis and building of a scripted character?

+Essential Reading:

-Essential Reading: 1) Sharon Marie Carnicke, 'Stanislavsky's System: Pathways for the actor', in Alison Hodge (ed.)
-Twentieth Century Actor Training (London and New York: Routledge, 2000), pp. 11-36; 2) Constantin Stanislavski, 'Units and Objectives', An Actor Prepares, trans.
+- 1) Sharon Marie Carnicke, 'Stanislavsky's System: Pathways for the actor', in Alison Hodge (ed.)
+Twentieth Century Actor Training (London and New York: Routledge, 2000), pp. 11-36; - 2) Constantin Stanislavski, 'Units and Objectives', An Actor Prepares, trans.
 Elizabeth Reynolds Hapgood (New York: Theatre Art Books, 1948), pp. 105-119.

+Optional Reading:

-Optional Reading: 1) Sharon Marie Carnicke, '10 Action and the human body in the role', in Stanislavsky in Focus: An Acting Master for the Twenty-first Century, 2nd ed.
+Sharon Marie Carnicke, '10 Action and the human body in the role', in Stanislavsky in Focus: An Acting Master for the Twenty-first Century, 2nd ed.
 (London and New York: Routledge, 2009), pp. 185-206, 233-34.

+Studio

+Wk 2 Studio: Topic: Stanislavsky Workshop: Creating the State of 'As If'

+Venue: lo Myers Studio and/or online

+Time: Thurs.
+25 Sept., 11am-1pm or 1-3pm

-Studio Wk 2 Studio: Topic: Stanislavsky Workshop: Creating the State of 'As If' Venue: Webster 334 Time: Thursday 1 March, 3-5pm Part One: Relaxation and 'getting into the right frame of mind'; work on Given Circumstances, Affective Memory, and Objectives/Tasks; the Action
+Part One: Relaxation and 'getting into the right frame of mind'; work on Given Circumstances, Affective Memory, and Objectives/Tasks; the Action vs Activity distinction.